MikeBMW/Data-Modeling-with-Cassandra/README.md

-# Sparkify: Data Modeling with Cassandra
+#  Data Modeling with Cassandra

 Sparkify is a startup with a music streaming app.
 Data scientists at Sparkify are particularly interested in understanding what songs users are listening to.